zekun-li/generate_synthetic_historical_maps/README.md

 # Generate synthetic historical maps from OSM map tiles

-We use cycle-GAN to convert open street map (OSM) images into historical map style.
+This is the code repo for paper ["Synthetic Map Generation to Provide Unlimited Training Data for Historical Map Text Detection"](https://zekun-li.github.io/files/GEOAI_2021.pdf) We use cycle-GAN to convert open street map (OSM) images into historical map style.
 The historical map dataset used for training is downloaded from National Library of Scotland ([NLS](https://maps.nls.uk/)) website.

 - For training, run cycleGAN-keras.py
 - For generating synthetic historical maps with trained model, run sytle_convert.py